webdesignsbytom/c_sharp_starter/WPFdotNet.md

 10. To use a `Windows Form` component right click and go to properties => enable windows forms
 11. Creating new windows require you to link them to the main cs file from their View folder `using WPFTutorial.View;`
 12. To quickly create a style sheet for a component press F4 to open 'properties'.
 Select the component on screen => miscilaniouse => style => convert to new resource => global style.

+## MVVM

+Model View View Model

+- Does use code behind but it is generally not needed an avoided.
+- No business logic - uncoupling view from model
+- Used for view specific logic

 ## Buttons